hazelcast/hazelcast/site/docs/sql/intro.md

 ```

 `generate_stream()` generates an infinite stream of values.
 It emits
-`bigint`'s starting from zero at the rate you indicate with the argument
+`bigint`s starting from zero at the rate you indicate with the argument
 (in events per second).
 For Jet SQL, a stream is like a table with
 infinitely many rows which you can only access sequentially and thus
 never reach the end.
-For example, you get a syntax error if you try to
+For example, you get an error if you try to
-aggregate across a whole stream:
+aggregate the whole stream:

 ```sql
 sql〉 SELECT sum(v) FROM TABLE(generate_stream(10));